-The algorithm finally detects the boundary walls of the structure and the planar segments that correspond to interior walls after having removed most of the clutter from the point cloud.
-Please note that clutter usually affects the completeness of the object in the point cloud, however, our algorithm assumes that objects are not fully covered by clutter.
+Having removed most of the clutter from the point cloud, the algorithm finally detects the boundary walls of the structure and the planar segments that correspond to interior walls.
 For the boundary walls of the structure, the algorithm keeps the first planar surfaces which are in the minimum distance from the bounding box surrounding the point cloud.